CPix18/MyFinTechRepo/HW6- SQL/Instructions/Starter_Files/DatabaseAnalysis.md

 having count(*) >= 5
 order by count(*) desc;

+# Once you have a query that can be reused, create a view for each of the previous queries

--- Create view for at risk merchants create view at_risk_merchants as select merchant_name, count(*) from transaction t inner join merchant m
+## Create view for at risk merchants
+create view at_risk_merchants as select merchant_name, count(*) from transaction t inner join merchant m